 A customer survey revealed to FreestyleXtreme that its customers expected more product information on the website.
-The FreestyleXtreme team also read many case studies about the importance of product descriptions on websites and how such information boosted conversions.
+The FreestyleXtreme team also read many success stories about the importance of product descriptions on websites and how such information boosted conversions.

 Convinced about the need to add product information, the team added product details.
 In addition to product details, they also explained the benefits of each product feature in simple terms.